 #Myth 3: Telemedicine is just about urgent care

 Although true telemedicine systems may be a nice option for attending an emergency room or the ER, this is not the only advantage.
 60 percent of those polled say they want to see a specialist online to better treat their health illnesses.
-This makes a lot of sense because patients with chronic illnesses usually know exactly what’s going on and what they can address their needs face to face with a specialist over the phone.
+This makes a lot of sense because patients with chronic illnesses usually know exactly what’s going on and how they can address their needs face-to-face with a specialist over the phone.

 Most Preferred Software Development Company Since 2003